isomerpages/nlb-biblioasia/_holding-area/Singapore’s Pioneer Cartoonists.md

 Born in Kuala Lumpur, Dai Yin Lang was educated in China and graduated from the Faculty of Western Art at the Shanghai Academy of Art.
 An activist and a communist, Dai was influential in the development of cartooning in Singapore, drawing not only cartoons but also writing many articles before World War II about the form and function of cartoons.
 He was deported to China by the British in 1939 for his anti-colonial views.
 Like many others, he suffered at the hands of the Red Guards during the Cultural Revolution.

 Like Tchang, Dai drew about the lived experiences of the people in 1930s Singapore.
 Typical of the cartoons of the day, both men’s cartoons had very few words as the literacy level was low in Singapore then.
 This is in contrast to the cartoons we see in the newspapers today which depend on captions, dialogue and wordplay.
-This meant the cartooning skills of Dai and Tchang had to be precise, without the use of words: 寧濾숨沂 (“to hit the nail on the head”).
+This meant the cartooning skills of Dai and Tchang had to be precise, without the use of words: 一针见血 (“to hit the nail on the head”).
 This is no easy task – then and even now.

 **_Liu Kang (1911–2004)_**